 Blood and Traditional Chinese Medical Theory

 Blood is a fundamental substance in the body according to Traditional Chinese Medicine.
 Blood nourishes and moistens the whole body, particularly the eyes and tendons.
 Many aging issues are due to Blood Deficiency such as hair loss because hair growth is dependent on the quality and abundance nourishing Blood.
 The Liver, Heart and Spleen organ systems are the most relevant systems related to Blood, but all of the organ systems according to Chinese medicine play a role in Blood production and distribution.
-Blood is a Yin substance.
+Blood is a Yin substance that must constantly circulate in order for fresh, new, nourishing Blood to be produced on a regular basis.

 Symptoms of Blood Deficiency